-Finally, deterministic graph grammars generate a family of infinite graphs which characterize context-free (word) languages.
-In [33], we presents a context-sensitive extension of these grammars.
-We achieve a characterization of context-sensitive (word) languages.
-It is shown that this characterization is not straightforward and that unless having some rigorous restrictions, contextual graph grammars generate non-recursive graphs.
+Deterministic graph grammars generate a family of infinite graphs which characterise context-free (word) languages.
+The present work introduces a context-sensitive extension of these grammars.
+We prove that this extension characterises rational graphs (whose traces are context-sensitive languages).
+We illustrate that this extension is not straightforward: the most obvious context-sensitive graph rewriting systems generate non recursive infinite graphs [22].

-6.1.3.2.
-Opacity and Abstraction
+6.1.2.
+Theorem Proving